 A tenancy agreement should reflect the obligations of both the tenant and the landlord.
-Don’t be surprised if there seem to be more clauses for the tenant to abide by.
-You’ll be living in and ‘using’ the property so there’s likely to be more clauses for you to adhere to.
+Don’t be surprised if there seem to be more clauses in the contract for the tenant to abide by.
+You’ll be living in and ‘using’ their property so there’s likely to be more clauses for you to adhere to.

 Always check whether these are fair.
 For example, stating you can’t hang washing on the balcony would be deemed a fair request, yet asking you to only use the washing machine at certain restrictive times would be deemed unreasonable.